Physioster is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I sat on my computer and got working.
 While working, I unknowingly leaned my shoulders forward as I am used to.
 The band exerted some tension in the center of my back.
 This made me pull the shoulders back and the tension reduced.

 While it is recommended to wear PostureNow corrector for 30 minutes, I wore it for about an hour to get accustomed.
 When wearing the corrector, I could feel the tension on my back whenever I started to slouch forward.
 The device really got my attention any time I started slouching.

 I wore the PostureNow posture strap for the next 14 days while at work and at home.
 I also wore it while at the gym.
 I found that the 30 minutes requirement for wearing the posture aid is possible.
 As I was working, I became more aware of my posture.
 I knew that whenever I wanted to slouch, the corrector will apply tension at the center of my back.
 This made me maintain the correct posture.

 During the first week, I was able to maintain the correct posture most of the time.
 Even when I removed the posture aid, I found myself being aware of the slouch and would often know when I’m about to slouch and quickly correct my posture.

-By the end of the second week, I noticed a big improvement on the awareness of my posture.
+By the end of the second week, I noticed a big improvement in the awareness of my posture.
 Even when not wearing the PostureNow, I found myself not slouching.
 I knew the corrector was working.

-I wore the PostureNow corrector many times, for example while doing the dishes and while at the gym.
+I wore the PostureNow corrector many times, for example, while doing the dishes and while at the gym.
 One thing I noticed is that unlike other posture correctors I’ve tried, the PostureNow did not prevent me from moving.
-There is of course the constant stretching of the band when doing activities that require you to bend.
+There is, of course, the constant stretching of the band when doing activities that require you to bend.
 I would suggest you wear the corrector when doing activities that doing require bending, for example, walking or while standing.